-The departments of English Language Teaching (ELT), English Language and Literature (ELL) and seekers and producers of knowledge rather than passive receivers through world-class education.
+The departments of English Language Teaching (ELT), English Language and Literature (ELL) and Translation and Interpretation (TRN) aim to re-engineer the minds of their students to be the seekers and producers of knowledge rather than passive receivers through world-class education.
 The departments also endeavour to provide opportunities for their students to improve their linguistic, social and academic competencies to an outstanding degree.